May 2018 update

-Probably the oldest gas holder in the world gas holder 2 is now to be Grade 2 *listed .
+Probably the oldest gas holder in the world gas holder 2 built in 1829/1830 , is now Grade 2 *listed .
 This designation is described for’ particularly important buildings of more than special interest’.

 From 1908 until 1917 a low gravity gas was made and stored separately on the site for transmission to the Hurlingham Club where it was used for ballooning !